• 1-800-SEACAMP

 About Residental Programs

-SEACAMP San Diego is currently scheduling for Fall 2024 and Spring 2025!
+SEACAMP San Diego is currently scheduling for Spring 2025!
 If you would like more information or would like to attend SEACAMP San Diego, please complete and return the School Year Program Request Form.

 SEACAMP offers overnight, residential programs for students starting at 5th grade.
 We welcome groups and schools from across the country during the fall and spring semesters.
 Whether you are a school group looking for an annual field trip or an extracurricular club looking for a fun, educational experience, we are the camp for you!